districtr/districtr/docs/04drawing/brush.md

 Though not defined on construction, `this._previousColor`, `this.erasing`, `this.cursorUndo` and `this.trackRedo` are also instance
 variables created later.
+[Undo and Redo] operations are detailed in this article and later in this chapter.

 As a user-interface, each `Brush` instance keeps a collection of `this.listeners` tied to specific actions...
 - `colorend` signals when we're done coloring
 - `colorfeature` signals when we've colored a feature
-- `colorop` related to mouse actions, undoing and redoing  _colorop?_
+- `colorop` related to mouse actions, undoing and redoing
 - `undo` and `redo` signals when actions were undone or redone.

 Finally, we bind instance methods `onMouseDown`, `onMouseUp`, `onClick`,